 1. Castle Art Supplies Graphite Drawing Pencils and Sketch Set

 This set has every tool a professional needs while still being fine for beginners.
 Its 40 pieces include charcoal pencils, wood-encased pastel pencils in four shades, willow charcoal sticks, blending stumps, and a dual-tipped rubber blender.
 It comes in a convenient case with pop-up sections secured by hidden Velcro strips, making it a great gift for artists wanting to take their drawing practice on the road.
 Unlike some other sets, this one does not include a sketch pad, but the clever packaging—featuring a five-step tutorial on drawing and blending—makes up for it.

 One of the biggest frustrations of charcoal sketching, especially for those new to the form, is learning to apply enough pressure without breaking your charcoal.
-This 12-piece set includes six charcoal pencils (in white and black), which are easier to use than delicate compressed charcoal sticks.
-There are compressed charcoal sticks as well, also in white and black.
+This USA-made, 11-piece set includes two charcoal pencils, which are easier to use than delicate vine charcoal sticks.
+There are compressed charcoal sticks as well, plus four vine charcoal sticks in a range of weights.
 With a kneaded eraser and sharpener included, this kit puts you well on your way to a basic setup; blending stumps and paper will need to be purchased separately.
-Also of note is the included “carbon sketch” pencil, which blends graphite and carbon for a tool that is much richer than standard graphite but retains some of graphite’s sharpness and erasability.

 3. Royal & Langnickel Advanced Charcoal Art Set